 Margaret Arch opens to the southeast.
 The northwest side of the arch is the most photogenic.
 The arch is best shot near sunset.
-Unfortunately on my only visit I was there mid-morning, and could not hang out as temperatures reached 100 degrees that day.
+Unfortunately on my first visit I was there mid-morning, and could not hang out as temperatures reached 100 degrees that day.
 Since Margaret faces southeast Milky Way images should work well during late spring and summer.
-My gallery includes images taken from both the southeast and northwest sides of the arch.
+My gallery includes late day images taken from both the southeast and northwest sides of the arch.

 Margaret Arch is very rarely visited.
 The only close-up photo I could find was by arch hunter Ron Blekicki.
 While the arch is unimposing from a distance, when shot from close up it is very beautiful and is certainly worth the difficulty of a sunset visit.